Wulf2k/DarkSoulsScripting/README.md

 # Things to note:
 * Saving is automatically disabled for the rest of the play session each time you run **ANY** script.
-This will allow you to test things without overwriting your save (you can manually call 'SetSaveEnable` in the `Functions.Extra` module to re-enable it if you choose)
+This will allow you to test things without overwriting your save (you can manually call 'SetSaveEnable' in the `Functions.Extra` module to re-enable it if you choose)